- Informed Consent

 - Are there other treatment options?
 What are they?

-- What benefits would you expect from the recommended treatments and the other options?
+- What benefits can I expect from the recommended treatments and the other options?

 - What are the risks or complications of the recommended treatment and the other treatment options?